unclechu/MIDI-Trigger/README.md

 So it takes audio signal as an input and provides MIDI output with the triggered notes you can connect to some synth or sampler.

-Disclaimer: This plugin works and was already used in some recorded band albums to improve drum sounds by adding a retriggered drum sample.
+This plugin works and has already been used in some recorded band albums to improve drum sounds by adding a retriggered drum sample.
 Though it’s missing a GUI at the moment which would make it a bit easier to use.
-Also the program doesn’t have any versioning yet, so just take latest `master` branch state.
 If you follow usage info instruction it should be no problem to use it.

 ## Supported OSes